acbilson/chaos-content/gardens/technology/steps-to-self-hosting.md

 Note: my Amazon.com package also came with a handy SD Card adapter so I could plug my SD card directly into a USB port.
 If you can't access your SD card from your computer, follow the official [setup instructions](https://projects.raspberrypi.org/en/projects/raspberry-pi-setting-up) before you continue.

+{{< notice >}}
-> before you pull the SD card from your computer, be sure to add an empty file titled 'ssh' to the card.
+before you pull the SD card from your computer, be sure to add an empty file titled 'ssh' to the card.
 You don't need to put it in any folder.
 This will enable SSH from square one, which allows you to interact with your new server without plugging in a mouse or keyboard.
+{{< /notice >}}

 ### Server Accessibility